A container deposit return scheme for New Zealand

 - Create new jobs and value-add opportunities in the reuse and recycling industry and new fundraising opportunities for clubs and community groups.

-Key Features of a container deposit return scheme for New Zealand
+Key features of a container deposit return scheme for New Zealand

 Supporting evidence for a container deposit return scheme for New Zealand

 Container deposit return schemes are practical, cost-effective and popular systems for collecting, reusing and recycling drink bottles, cans and cartons.
-A well designed scheme would collect 90% of the 2.6 billion drink containers that get sold here each year.
+A well-designed scheme would collect 90% of the 2.6 billion drink containers that get sold here each year.
 Establishing a scheme in New Zealand is an achievable goal.

 They work

 Container deposit return schemes achieve 90% collection rates, deliver high quality recycling and cut waste and litter.
-By 2027, schemes will be running in 71 states and countries, 57 already run schemes and 14 are setting them up.
+By 2027, schemes will be running in 71 countries and states, 57 already run schemes and 14 are setting them up.
 Australia has 6 schemes operating with Tasmania setting one up.
 The European Union has set 90% collection targets for drink containers and Member States that miss the target have to set up a container deposit return scheme.
 See Reloop’s Global Deposit Book 2024 for details.

 They are popular